 Unlocking the answer with the help of the brain

-A study that was recently published in Nature Human Behavior revealed that a part of women’s brains responded greatly when sharing money while the same part of men’s brains showed more activity when they kept the money to themselves.
+A study that was published in Nature Human Behavior revealed that a part of women’s brains responded greatly when sharing money while the same part of men’s brains showed more activity when they kept the money to themselves.
 Philippe Tobler, an associate professor of neuroeconomics and social neuroscience at the University of Zurich and the co-author of the said study, said that women “put a more subjective value on prosocial behavior and men find selfish behavior more valuable.”

 Tobler said that in male and female brains, the dopamine system is in charge of “encoding” the value or the activity in which the brain changes in proportion to the value given to social experiences.
 Dopamine plays a role in the brain’s reward system and is released during moments of pleasure while also helping to process values.